Why You Feel Down Every Winter - Seasonal Depression (SAD) and How to Fight It

 1. Light Therapy

 The first-line treatment for SAD is light therapy.
 A 10,000-lux bright light therapy device is used for 30 minutes after waking in the morning.
 It is effective for roughly 60-80% of patients, with improvement typically seen within one to two weeks.
 Light therapy devices are commercially available as medical devices and can be used at home.
+The key is using it in the morning.
+Exposure to strong light in the evening or at night can further delay the body clock, potentially worsening symptoms.
+There is no need to stare directly at the light source; keeping it at an angle where it enters peripheral vision while reading or eating breakfast is sufficient.

 2. Morning Sunlight Exposure

 Even without a light therapy device, exposure to natural morning light can be beneficial.
 Go outside within 30 minutes of waking and spend 15-30 minutes in sunlight.
 Even on cloudy days, outdoor light levels are more than 10 times greater than indoors, so it still helps.
+Light through windows is less effective because glass blocks UV rays, so getting outdoors is recommended whenever possible.
+Building it into daily routines, such as walking one extra train stop during your commute, is the key to consistency.

 3. Exercise

 Aerobic exercise promotes the release of serotonin and endorphins, alleviating SAD symptoms.
 Moderate-intensity exercise (walking, jogging, swimming) for about 30 minutes, three to five times a week, is recommended.
 Exercising outdoors is especially effective because it combines the benefits of sunlight exposure and physical activity.
+Exercise plays a major role in maintaining mental health, and is worth prioritizing at a level of "even if I don't have time for medication, I will make time to walk."

 4. Medication

 For severe symptoms, SSRIs (selective serotonin reuptake inhibitors) may be prescribed.
 Bupropion is the only medication FDA-approved for preventive use in SAD.
 It is typically started before symptoms appear in autumn and discontinued in spring.
-(Books on mental health are also a useful reference)
+Books on mental health are also a useful reference.

 Summary